butrinto/VR-Experience/README.md

 # ComputingProjectFinal

-To access all the prime coding implemented, please refer to the path:
+To access all of the prime coding/scripts implemented, please refer to the path:

 ComputingProjectFinal > Assets > Scripts